 In this final article on the topic of prophetic art, I share a portion of my actual conversation with Jennifer Koch.
 We are discussing how Jenny has personally experienced the process of prophetic art, the types of prophetic paintings she does, and who she paints for.

-This process will be different to each prophetic artist, depending on how you are wired and what God has called you to do.
+This process will be different for each prophetic artist, depending on how you are wired and what God has called you to do.